SDeepesh/vuejs-task/README.md

-# todo-app
+# Todo App

 # Description
-A simple todo listing app build using Vue.js, Vuex and Vuetify.js.
-The app can add new data, delete the existing one, filter the lisiting numbers and the task status can be changed by double clicking or tapping on the task.
+A simple todo listing app built using Vue.js, Vuex and Vuetify.js.
+The app can add new data, delete the existing one, filter the listing numbers and the task status can be changed by double clicking or tapping on the task.

 ## Project setup
 ```